-What's happening in Syria?
+What's happening in Syria? - CBBC Newsround

 Millions of ordinary people living in Syria have had to escape from their homes to find somewhere safer to live.

-According to the United Nations (UN), a group that works to try to solve some of the world's problems, almost five million Syrians have had to leave the country.
+According to the United Nations (UN), a group that works to try to solve some of the world's problems, more than five million Syrians have had to leave the country.
 Many have gone to neighbouring countries, like Jordan, Lebanon, Turkey or Iraq.

-Six million more people have tried to find safety elsewhere in Syria.
+More than six million more people have tried to find safety elsewhere in Syria.

+Turkey is the largest host country of registered refugees with over 3.6 million Syrian refugees living in the country.

+By December 2018 the Syrian Observatory for Human Rights recorded that 367,965 people had lost their lives, including more than 120,000 ordinary people who aren't even soldiers or meant to be involved in the fighting.
+This figure doesn't include people who are missing or who aren't recorded though, so the actual number is thought to be much higher.

 Lots of children can no longer go to school because their schools have been destroyed or there are no teachers where they have moved to.